Automorphism groups of solvable groups of finite abelian ranks: -arithmetic subgroups of

 \subsection{The algebraic group $\Aut(\textbf{H})$}

 We first describe properties of the automorphism group of virtually solvable linear algebraic groups that have a strong unipotent radical.
-This section is a recollection with certain generalizations to the $S$-arithmetic case of results in \cite{baues_grunewald}.
+This section is a recollection of results in \cite{baues_grunewald}.
 From now on, let $\textbf{H}$ be a virtually solvable linear algebraic group defined over $\mathbb{Q}$.
 We define $\Aut(\textbf{H})$ as the group of algebraic automorphisms of $\textbf{H}$ defined over $\Q$.
 We will always assume that $\textbf{H}$ has a strong unipotent radical $\textbf{U} = \textbf{U}(\textbf{H})$, meaning that the centralizer of $\textbf{U}$ lies in $\textbf{U}$ itself.